-- Read the entire syllabus - Make interview appointments with 15 potential customers these must be in-person interviews at times that do not conflict with the scheduled cohort Kickoff events - Watch the specified videos - Do the specified reading - o Prepare an initial business model canvas using the specified online tool - Prepare a list of initial hypotheses including: A) Target customer, B) Target industry, C) Potential value propositions for A and B, and D) Target and total market sizes
+- 1. Read the entire syllabus - 2.
+Make interview appointments with 15 potential customers these must be inperson interviews at times that do not conflict with the scheduled cohort Kickoff events - 3.
+Watch the specified videos - 4.
+Do the specified reading - 5.
+Prepare an initial business model canvas using the specified online tool - 6.
+Prepare a list of initial hypotheses including: A) Target customer, B) Target industry, C) Potential value propositions for A and B, and D) Target and total market sizes